-Information for prospective students affected by Hurricanes Irma & Maria in Puerto Rico and the U.S. Virgin Islands
+Information for prospective students affected by Hurricanes Irma and Maria in Puerto Rico and the U.S. Virgin Islands

 Is UCF giving students from PR and USVI Florida resident tuition?